 Greek Quesadillas Though we love spending time in our kitchen, most weeknights we’re not up for much of a challenge.
 We generally save our cooking adventures for the weekend (though sometimes we find some unexpected mid-week inspiration!).
 Here’s some mid-week inspiration for a dish that’s incredibly easy to put together, but seems inspiring none the less.
 (And, you can capitalize on local winter greens, if they’re readily available in your area!)
 Quesadillas are a common go-to meal for us, but we’d never tried them with Mediterranean flavors.
-The recipe below includes the ingredients that we used, but it is easy to customize to your pantry ingredients and individual tastes.
-Thanks to Homestead Growers for the spinach (at the Indy Winter Farmer’s Market)!
-Greek Quesadillas Chiffonade the spinach.
+Turns out the quesadilla lends itself well to ethnic interpretations (much like our experiments with Mexican and Greek pizza).

 Almost-Famous Bloomin' Onion Recipe : Food Network Kitchens See how to slice a Bloomin' OnionCombine all of the dip ingredients in a bowl, cover and refrigerate.Slice the onion (see below).
 Whisk the flour, cayenne, paprika, thyme, oregano, cumin and 1/2 teaspoon black pepper in a bowl.
 In a small deep bowl, whisk the eggs, milk and 1 cup water.Place the onion in a separate bowl, cut-side up, and pour all of the flour mixture on top.
 Cover the bowl with a plate, then shake back and forth to distribute the flour.
 Check to make sure the onion is fully coated, especially between the "petals."